rcalcott9/research-pipeline/README.md

 **Privacy-first data management tooling for research projects**

 This repository contains a tool I've built to manage and store data.
-Feel free to fork or to use it as inspo.
+Feel free to clone or to use it as inspo.

 ## Features